 Uncertainty, fear and opportunities surround artificial intelligence

 Artificial intelligence is not new.
 We just talk more about it and it is moving into areas where it directly affects more people’s lives.
 The driverless car is an example.
 They have the potential to be able to eliminate the majority of all accidents on the road.
 So now you can drink and drive without the risk of hurting anybody.
 We like that idea because it obviously helps us.
-We have known this kind of artificial intelligence from the aviation industry for decades, where planes predominantly rely on the judgement of the computers when flying.
-The development of artificial intelligence in planes has improved safely tremendously.
+We have known this kind of artificial intelligence from the aviation industry for decades, where planes predominantly rely on the judgement of computers when flying.
+The development of artificial intelligence in planes has improved safety tremendously.

 If today we had the same safety level as in 1970 a plane would crash every 15 minutes.
-This year till date only 363 people have been killed in 87 plane crashes.
+This year to date only 363 people have been killed in 87 plane crashes.
 In 1970 2226 people were killed in 298 accidents.
 As you can see in the graph below the number of passengers has grown from 310 million in 1970 to nearly 4 billion in 2016.

 So artificial intelligence is good.
 At least as long as it doesn’t take our jobs and offend our professional or emotional pride.